Pai Tiatrist: Impact as a hyperpolyglot

 Fernandes's literary works in the Konkani language were significantly influenced by early studies in Portuguese.
 This influence had an impact on the syntax of Konkani used by him, resulting in a distinct lyrical and poetic quality in Fernandes's writing.
 The incorporation of a substantial number of Portuguese words into Konkani further contributed to the plays' historical charm.
 Fernandes demonstrated a conscientious approach to language evolution, updating the vocabulary in his works to reflect contemporary usage through revisions made over time.

-Fernandes's proficiency in French enabled him to effectively employ the language in his early romantic comedies, exemplified in The Belle of Cavel.
+Fernandes's proficiency in French allowed him to use it in his early romantic comedies, as seen in The Belle of Cavel.
 In addition to Portuguese and French, he incorporated Hindustani and Latin into his dramas whenever the narrative demanded their usage, as seen in The Belle of Cavel and Kunbi Jakki, respectively.
-Fernandes's mastery of English is evident in his plays, songs, and promotional material for the tiatrs.
-Notably, in the composition of Rukmibhai (also known as Broken Promise or The Broken Heart) in June 1926 in Margão, all stage directions were provided in English, highlighting his proficiency in the language.
+Fernandes's skill in English is seen in his plays, songs, and promotional material for the tiatrs.
+Notably, in the composition of Rukmibhai (also known as Broken Promise or The Broken Heart) in June 1926 in Margão, all stage directions were provided in English by him.